|<<- First||<- Prev||Next ->||Last ->>|

 Although it is the only such launch pad in the world some still fancy it has a number, as if somehow to distinguish it from other similar facilities, although there are assuredly none.
 Not even those fools who think themselves wisest care to voice an opinion as to what that number might be.
 Yet they cannot restrain themselves from speculating (what fool can remain silent after all) that it is nondescript, like for example the number 39, with no particular qualities to remark upon, and that it may even have a qualifier, like a letter 'A', for instance, to further emphasize its lack of identity.
 (That such indistinctness in the name of something so significant may in fact render it even more distinct and imbued with personality is something fools would never pause to consider, however.)

 Be that as it may, the Rocket sits upon the launch pad being fueled, for, still and frozen though this time may be, processes are in motion.
 Even now the days and hours are being counted away towards its launch.
 It is dark now, but it is not the darkest yet.
-It is said that final, eternal moment is when it launches.
+It is said that final, eternal moment is when it leaps to the sky.

 Time passes.
 The Rocket has been fueled, the hoses retract away.
 For a moment, all is still.